 - Learn how to properly debrief games in six stages so that your learners gain meaning, useful insights, and value.

-- Describe the relevance of games to adult learning theory.
+- Describe the relevance of games to adult learning principles.

-- Use strategies for handling learner resistance to training games.
+- Use strategies for handling learner resistance to learning games.

 - Identify types of games.